job/aclhound/DOCUMENTATION.md

 ---
 ## Building something real

-So, let's do an example in 5 steps where we touch everything.
-The example that is outlined below is only for local usage, it doesn't cover integration with GIT/Gerrit/Jenkins, documentation for this is not finished.
+So, let's do an example where we touch everything.
+The example that is outlined below is only for local usage.

 Let's assume we're creating a simple rule, let's say we want to have an ACL that allows all SSH, HTTP &amp; HTTPS (as requested in ticket-067) traffic from an ops vlan 10.32.1.0/24 towards web vlan 10.32.2.0/24, and we want to apply this on machine fw001.